JeroenVanB/LAMAS/docs/index.md

 ### Tactical guessing

 Our implementation of the game is a simplified version because of time constraints.
-As previously discussed we focus only on 'greedy guessing' in which the agent guesses the amount of plays he will win.
+As previously discussed we focus only on 'greedy guessing' in which the agent guesses the number of plays he will win.
 The player then uses a greedy tactic to get the most wins out of the game.
 While this results in a relatively good score this is only played by beginners.
 In Boeren Bridge players often use 'tactical guessing'.
 This means guessing and playing for 0 wins.
 This can get you bonus points if you succeed and can result in more points.
 However the player has to adopt a whole new tactic.
 The question is now "How can I lose my high cards without winning the trick?".
 It would be interesting to extend our implementation so that there are agents that use the Kripke models for both greedy and non-greedy dynamic behavior.

 It would be interesting to extend the Q-learning approach mentioned above with tactical guessing.
 A second neural network could be used to make a correct guess and to chose which tactic to apply: greedy or non-greedy.